ghoshp83/Oozie-Sqoop-Integration-for-data-download/README.md

 This application is to create an oozie job using oozie coordinators and workflows which will trigger/execute a sqoop job.
 Using oozie coordinators, we can automate the schedule for data download.

-How to use :
+<b>How to use :</b>

-To create/start the oozie job use this command -> oozie job -config <application_configuration_file> -run
+1. To create/start the oozie job use this command -> oozie job -config <application_configuration_file> -run

-To kill/stop the oozie job use this command -> oozie job -kill <job_id>
+2. To kill/stop the oozie job use this command -> oozie job -kill <job_id>

-Before starting an oozie job, one need to assign the OOZIE_URL like below ->
+3. Before starting an oozie job, one need to assign the OOZIE_URL like below ->

 export OOZIE_URL=http://testserver.pralay.org:11000/oozie

-There are three files which will be used for oozie job configuration ->
+4. There are three files which will be used for oozie job configuration ->

 a) application_coordinator.properties (configuration file of oozie job)